Dave Cuddy, President

-Dave Cuddy holds a Diploma in Outdoor Leadership and Small Business, and is currently completing a Master of Global Management.
-His experience in Africa began with a six month Canada World Youth international education program he completed in 2007.
-He has over eight years experience working back and fourth between East Africa and Canada, and dealing with the Kenyan and Tanzanian education system.
+Dave Cuddy holds a master’s degree in global management and a graduate certificate in project management completed through Royal Roads University.
+As well, he has diploma in outdoor adventure leadership completed through Algonquin College.
+His experience in Africa began in 2007 when he completeda six month Canada World Youth international education program.
+Dave has over eight years experience working back and fourth between East Africa and Canada, and dealing with the Kenyan and Tanzanian education system.
 His primary responsibility is to oversee all aspects of EIP operations.
-This involves working with community leaders and government officials to develop methodologies to achieve goals of the Kenya 2030 development plan, as well as fundraising, dealing with EIP student and teacher issues, and supervising EIP volunteers.
-Dave establishes criteria to form new EIP committees and country chapters.
+This involves working with community leaders and government officials to align EIP’s mission with the Kenya Vision 2030 and Tanzania Vision 2025 development plans.
+He leads fundraising and Canadian school outreach programs, manages supported EIP student and teacher issues, supervises EIP volunteers, co-develops extracurricular programs in Africa, and manages school infrastructure projects in Africa.
+Additionally, Dave works with his Kenyan colleagues to establish criteria for forming new EIP committees or country chapters.
 He is also responsible for developing international partnerships to help promote the project.
-In addition to working for Education is Power, he is an Outdoor Educator at Strathcona Park Lodge, British Columbia.
+In addition to working for Education Is Power, Dave is an outdoor educator and carpenter.

 David Kuria, Chief Advisor and Co-founder

 David Kuria is from Kimende, Kenya.
-He founded KENVO (The Kijabe Environment Volunteers) in 1994.
-Currently he works as the executive director of KENVO, working together with the United Nations Environment Program.
-David devotes a great deal of his spare time to work with Dave Cuddy and ensure that EIP operations are as effective as possible, while upholding local cultural identities.
-David holds a Bachelor in Biology and a Master’s in Environmental Science and Community Development.
-He is currently pursuing a PhD in Environmental Conservation and Community Activism.
+As of October 2017 he serves as the minister of environment for Kiambu County, Kenya.
+David founded KENVO (The Kijabe Environment Volunteers) in 1994.
+Before his political career he served as KENVO’s executive director and worked with the East Africa Wildlife Society, as well as the United Nations Environment Program.
+David has devoted a great deal of his spare time to ensure that EIP’s strategic operations are as effective as possible.
+He holds a bachelor’s degree in biology, a master’s in environmental science and community development, and he is currently pursuing a PhD in Environmental Conservation and Community Activism.

 Ken Cuddy, Head Financial Officer